jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 **When to use this:**

-Use awaitly when you want the type safety of Result types with the familiar syntax of async/await, when you need automatic error type inference, or when you're building workflows that benefit from step caching and resume state.
+Use Awaitly when you want the type safety of Result types with the familiar syntax of async/await, when you need automatic error type inference, when you need retries and timeouts without the complexity of Effect, or when you're building workflows that benefit from step caching and resume state.

 **Two APIs for different needs:**